oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 `Edm.PropertyPath`, `Edm.AnyPropertyPath`, or `Edm.ModelElementPath`.
 Its
 argument is a [model path](#PathExpressions) with the following
 restriction:
-- A non-null path MUST resolve to a model element whose type is a primitive or complex type, an enumeration type, a type definition, or a collection of one of these types.
+- A non-null path MUST resolve to a [structural property](#StructuralProperty).

-The value of the property path expression is the path itself, not the value of the structural property or the value of the term cast identified by the path.
+The value of the property path expression is the structural property, not its instances.